 Are you inspired by traditional music?

 I am a Mancunian who is influenced by political facts, I am not influenced in any way by other musics.
 Muslimgauze don't seek out other music, working on tracks is taking up all the time.
-The music I do hear is snatchs of radio.
+The music I do hear is snatches of radio.
 I try to make Muslimgauze music.
 Muslimgauze are separate from all other groups, sound original, are impossible to pigeonhole and don't fit any category of music and if anybody finds that too difficult to grasp, good, stick to easy listening, and keep your closed mind to yourself.

 Why are you so fascinated by the Middle-East?